Ronaldinho: Style of play

 Barcelona 2005–06 season home shirt.
 Ronaldinho wore the number 10 for much of his club and international career.

-Ronaldinho is regarded as one of the greatest and most skilful players of all time.
+Known by the nickname "O Bruxo" ('The Wizard'), Ronaldinho is regarded as one of the greatest and most skilful players of all time.
 Due to his ability to score and create goals, he was capable of playing in several attacking positions.
 Throughout his career, he was often deployed as a winger, although he usually played as a classic number 10 in an attacking midfielder role.
 While he is naturally right-footed, during his time at Barcelona, Ronaldinho was also used as an inverted winger on the left flank at times by manager Frank Rijkaard, while the left-footed Messi was deployed on the right; this position allowed him to cut inside and shoot on goal with his stronger foot.
 He was also capable of playing as a second striker.

 Despite primarily being a creative player, who was renowned for his passing, vision, and playmaking, Ronaldinho was an accurate finisher with either foot, both from inside and outside the penalty area, as well as being a free-kick and penalty kick specialist.
 Although he was primarily known for his ability to bend the ball from set pieces, he was also capable of striking the ball with power underneath the wall, and also occasionally used the knuckleball technique, which was popularised by his compatriot Juninho Pernambucano.
 He is widely regarded as one of the most prolific free kick takers in history, and also influenced his former teammate Messi, who went on to become a free kick specialist himself.